scottrlarson/profession/content/terms.md

 ## Storage Encryption/Decryption
 In many cases, storage device encryption prevents me from providing the services you request.
 I require an unencrypted storage device before I can provide any services.
 If your storage device has been encrypted by the default Windows installation, I will decrypt it using the credentials you supplied to me to provide the service.
 If you require your storage device to be encrypted, you will have to re-enable that encryption after the service is complete.
 Having a device with unencrypted storage may open your data up to theft, protecting your data is your responsibility.
 If you have questions about this topic or need help please contact me before requesting service.

-## Priority Service
-I operate on a first come, first serve basis.
-Unless you want a priory service.
-If you need a faster turn-around, see my priority [rates](/#service-repair-rates-turnaround).

-During my regular service schedule, I always prioritize customers that have already paid for service, over those that have an outstanding payment that is due.

 ## Privacy Statement - Communication
 During the servicing of your device, by your request, I may have to access certain areas of your file system, or online accounts, that might contain private information.
 I will not knowingly take any action that involves breaching the privacy to your digital information in any way.
 I take every effort within my ability to secure any private/personal communications/data from any locations that I service devices at.
 There is a possibility that my communications (that might contain information about you, or a 3rd party) could be intercepted by an online or at-location attacker without my knowledge.
 Also if my physical location is breached, your private information could be compromised.
 In cases, like this, beyond my control, I am not liable for any results that occur due to a physical breach of my office, or an successful online breach of my network.